twrecked/lovelace-hass-aarlo/README.md

   - `modal`; open the recording or stream in a modal window
   - `smart`; open the recording or stream in a modal window on a desktop machine, show inline otherwise.
+  - `numeric`;  have the library display the number of entries.
+After nine it will display 9+.

 | Name         | Type | Required | Supported Values                                                                        |